paulccross/CorAge/README.md

 This is mostly a copy-paste from a chronic wasting disease model, so apologies if there are some typos, weird references to deer, bucks, fawns, etc.

 ### TO DO ###
 1. calculate appropriate parameter values
 2. compute years of life lost and plot
-3. connect to shiny app
+3. fix R0 calculation
-4. fix R0 calculation
+4. calculate the doubling time so that you can dial in beta
 5. add in different interventions by age and time
 6. stochastic version?

 ### Installation ###